rachelvansciver/SAACO3/storage/EBS.md

 - 1 GiB - 16 TiB

 #### gp3
-- baselane of 3k iops and 125mibs
+- base line of 3k iops and 125mibs
 - can be increased to 16k iops and 1k mibs

 #### gp2